 Thank goodness for God’s mercy and grace at work in all of our lives when we don’t deserve it, when we’re young or any age really, immature, hurting and such a baby in our faith walk.
 Even now, I may know more than I did, but I’m still learning about God’s great love for us.

 Thank goodness for people God sends our way to love us right where we are.

 Not condemn us, but love us.

 Isn’t love always the key?

 Right in the middle of Aldi’s discount grocery store I ran into a sweet lady from the church we were attending.
-Little did I know she would become like another mama to me and I am forever grateful for her.
+Little did I know she would become like another mama to me.
+I am forever grateful for her.

 Never underestimate the power of reaching out, of loving, of looking passed the outward actions and calling out the greatness in others.
 Whether you speak it out or show it by your love – it matters more than you will ever know.

 I will never forget the delicious meals, yummy desserts and coffee we shared with Gail and Jerry at their home.
-It’s His love that captivates our hearts over and over again in the most practical and miraculous ways and often through people.
+It’s God’s love that captivates our hearts over and over again, in the most practical and miraculous ways, and often through people.
 God loves using people.

 No matter where we find ourselves, isn’t love always the key?
 Cheering you on my friend!

 If this post encouraged you, I believe this one will speak to your heart too: Trust Feels Hard Some Days